 What Travel Insurance Does AIG Travel Offer?

-AIG Travel Guard offers four plans for consumers, based on their needs and travel plans: Basic, Silver, Gold and Platinum.
-Although the Basic plan is not available direct through AIG Travel Guard, it can be purchased through marketplaces like TravelInsurance.com.
-All travel insurance plans include travel medical assistance, worldwide travel assistance, LiveTravel® Emergency Assistance and personal security assistance, but only take effect when travelers are at least 100 miles away from home.
+AIG Travel offers four plans for consumers, based on their needs and travel plans: Basic, Silver, Gold, and Platinum.
+Although the Basic plan is not available direct through AIG Travel, it can be purchased through marketplaces like TravelInsurance.com.
+All travel insurance plans include travel medical assistance, worldwide travel assistance, LiveTravel® Emergency Assistance, and personal security assistance, but only take effect when travelers are at least 100 miles away from home.

-Please note: all schedules of benefits are subject to change.
-For the most up-to-date coverage information, contact AIG Travel Guard.
+Please note: All schedules of benefits are subject to change.
+For the most up-to-date coverage information, contact AIG Travel.